 What are stretch marks?

-Stretch marks are a scar that forms in the dermis, the second layer of the skin, after the skin's rapid expansion or contraction.
+Stretch marks, also known as striae, are a scar that forms in the dermis, the second layer of the skin, after the skin's rapid expansion or contraction.

 When the skin is stretched abruptly, it causes collagen and elastin fibres (the structural proteins of the skin) to rupture.
 This causes a visible stretch mark (scar).